Cozokim/Formation-Projects/README.md

 - :card_file_box: Database : SQL

-All of them include a presentation i did (pptx).
+Each of them include a presentation i did (pptx).
 Don't hesitate to check them out !